-- The use of MiCollab Virtual should be considered because MiCollab Virtual can take advantage of the additional resiliency capabilities provided by the VMware High Availability (HA) feature. - MiCollab Unified Messaging storage should be located on a different server than the Mi-Collab server.
+• The use of MiCollab Virtual should be considered because MiCollab Virtual can take advantage of the additional resiliency capabilities provided by the VMware High Availability (HA) feature.

+• MiCollab Unified Messaging storage should be located on a different server than the MiCollab server.
 Typically, storage is located in a SAN, and access to the SAN will use redundant connections.

-For information about resiliency, programming for resilient operation, and SAN technology, refer to the following documents.
+For information about resiliency, programming for resilient operation, and SAN technology, see the following documents.